-The deltopectoral approach is the most commonly used for open shoulder surgery.
-It goes from the clavicle to the insertion of the deltoid on the humerus just lateral to the coracoid process following the interval between the deltoid and the pectoralis major.
+The deltopectoral approach is used for most open shoulder procedures.
+The incision is from the clavicle to the insertion of the deltoid on the humerus just lateral to the coracoid process following the interval between the deltoid and the pectoralis major.
 It may be used in its full length but usually one only needs the proximal part or less.
 After opening of the skin and subcutaneous tissue the cephalic vein is held laterally together with the deltoid muscle and the pectoral muscle medially.
 The subscapular muscle is transacted close to its insertion and the joint capsule opened.
 When closing the incision a careful repair of the subscapularis is important.